PHP wrapper for the steam web API

 - steam_key, the API key you can get from http://steamcommunity.com/dev/apikey.

-As shown above you set the steam by passing it into the Configuration constructor:
+As shown above you can set the Steam API key by passing it into the

 $steam = new Steam(new Configuration([ Configuration::STEAM_KEY => '<insert steam key here>' ]));